 The first known Chinese book written about aromatics was Blended Incense Recipes《和香方》, by a well known historian and politician Fan Ye (范晔) in the Northern & Southern Dynasty, some time around year 430 CE.
 The book is now permanently lost, but citations of its content in latter texts show that it prescribed many medicinal aromatic blends for illnesses.

-Incense use in the Tang and Song dynasties
+Incense Use in the Middle Ages - the Glorious Tang and Song Dynasties

 By the Tang Dynasty (唐朝, approx. 600-900 CE), incense had become somewhat of a “luxury good”, and was deeply entrenched in palace and upper-class life.
 The Emperor gifted precious aromatics to other rulers, favoured concubines, and loyal servants.